project-open-data/project-open-data.github.io/implementation-guide.md

 * Update the Inventory Schedule submitted on November 30, 2013 on a quarterly basis on the www.\[agency].gov/digitalstrategy page.<sup>[13](#footnote-13)</sup>

 #### Tools and Resources on Project Open Data
 * Out-of-the-box Inventory Tool: OMB and GSA have provided a data inventory tool (CKAN) that is customized to be compliant with the Open Data Policy out of the box.
-Customization includes the ability to generate the compliant Public Data Listing directly from the Inventory, as well as integration of the required common core metadata schema.
+Customization includes the ability to generate the compliant Public Data Listing directly from the Inventory, as well as integration of the required Project Open Data metadata schema.
 Agencies may choose to install CKAN on their servers or use the centrally hosted tool.
-* Definitions and schema of “common core metadata fields” and selected “extensible metadata fields”
+* Definitions and schema of “Project Open Data metadata fields” and selected “extensible metadata fields”
 * The JSON schema for each Inventory’s “JSON Snapshot” as well as a schema generator and validator tools to facilitate agency efforts to create metadata
 * Additional best practices, case studies, and tools